josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🧠_Psychological_Containment/👁️_silent_witness_effect.md

 ## 🏮 Footer

-*Silent Witness Effect* is a living node of the Polaris Protocol.
+*👁️ Silent Witness Effect* is a living node of the Polaris Protocol.
 It documents how the felt presence of observers induces self-censorship and hesitation before overt suppression occurs.

 > 📡 Cross-references: